Employers should introduce four-day working week, union says

 Academic research on the trial last year showed productivity increased among the 240-person workforce, while staff reported a better work-life balance, and less stress.
 The idea is that by concentrating productivity, and cutting down on distractions, employees can get the same amount of work done in four days.

-“It’s not about companies cutting hours, cutting workers, [or] making people work longer hours … It’s about changing how you work when in the office,” Mr Barnes said.
+“It’s not about companies cutting hours, cutting workers, [or] making people work longer hours . . .
+It’s about changing how you work when in the office,” said Mr Barnes.
 Workers still received the same amount of pay as they had while working five days a week, he said.

 The businessman attended the start of the Four Day Week Ireland campaign in Dublin.